2.142.2 Service Catalog Management Process and Procedures

 Outputs

 1. Each process produces tangible outputs.
-These outputs can take the form of products or data and can be delivered to a user or stakeholder, or, they can be used as inputs to other processes.
+These outputs can take the form of products or data and delivered to a user or stakeholder or used as inputs to other processes.
 Outputs are measurable in terms of quantity and quality.

 Name Description Recipient

-Updated Service Catalog An updated Service Catalog in KISAM that encompasses all operational IT Services provided by IT.
+Updated Service Catalog An updated Service Catalog in IRWorks that encompasses all operational IT Services provided by IT.

 An Enterprise IT Service Catalog Template outlining the specifics of a service: description, availability, dependencies, service level, etc.